Mindfulness can be defined as “paying attention, on purpose, moment by moment, without judging” (Full Catastrophe Living – Jon Kabat-Zinn).

 Mindfulness may be part of individual therapy, including CBT or specific mindfulness-based therapies.

 An 8-week Mindfulness-based Cognitive Therapy course for those who are recovering from depression, anxiety or are dealing with longer-term health conditions and pain.
 This is a closed group and aimed at those who want to develop their practice at a more consistent pace whilst experiencing the mutual support of other participants.
+The course is a hybrid of in-person face-to-face and online video participation dependant on your preference.

 How to access?